versionone/api-examples/rest/write.v1.md

 attributes:
  Status: StoryStatus:133 # Even better if we can add in support for Status: Future
 ```

+**Note:** using the `update` token would differentiate this from a create command.
+Although, if just using `asset` in terms of both create and update is confusing, we could always just use `create: Story`.

 Suppose you want to query all stories currently owned by `Member:57` and replace the owner with `Member:99`, like after someone leaves the company.
 Here's a proposed syntax: